 (13) Annually assess the physical and programmatic accessibility of all one stop centers in the local area, make available to the public on a regular basis through electronic means and open meetings information regarding the activities of the local board including information regarding the local plan prior to submission of the plan, regarding membership, designation and certification of one-stop operators and the award of grants or contracts to eligible providers of youth workforce investment activities, and on request, minutes of formal meetings of the local board, hire a director and other staff to assist in carrying out the functions described in the Act, and finally, shall refrain from voting on a matter under consideration by the board if a conflict of interest exists (such as the provision of services by such member that would provide direct financial benefit to such member of the immediate family of such member).

-Meeting Schedule: All regular Board meetings are Public Meetings which are held quarterly.
+Meeting Schedule: All regular board meetings are public meetings, held quarterly.

-AGENDA: An agenda with other pertinent information is emailed to members at least 7 days prior to the meeting so that they may prepare for Board business.
-Click Here to download the Agenda for the upcoming meeting.
-Anyone interested in a copy of the full Agenda packet should contact Juanita Poland at firstname.lastname@example.org.
+AGENDA: An agenda with other pertinent information is emailed to members at least seven days prior to the meeting so that they may prepare for board business.
+Anyone interested in a copy of the full agenda packet should contact Juanita Poland at firstname.lastname@example.org.

 Committees: Committees of the Workforce Development Board include the following: Executive Committee, Youth Committee and Disability Committee.
 The Committees undertake specific action initiatives related to the overall goals of the WDB.